Cotham School Special Educational Needs and Disability Information Report

 For a student to be eligible for an EHCP they will have been identified by their subject teacher, and/or the SENDCo as needing a higher level of individual or small group teaching, which cannot be provided from the resources already delegated to the school.

 The school (or you) can request that the Local Authority (LA) carry out a statutory assessment of your child’s needs.
 This is a legal process and involves the school and yourself providing detailed information and data about your child as well as receiving health screening.

-The LA will then consider the request based upon all of the information contained in the paperwork and make a decision as to whether your child’s needs are sufficiently severe and complex enough or of lifelong duration to require a Statutory Assessment.
-If this is the case they will ask you and all of the professionals involved with your child to write a report outlining your child’s needs.
+The LA will then consider the request based on all of the information contained in the paperwork and make a decision as to whether your child’s needs are sufficiently severe and complex enough, or of lifelong duration, to require a Statutory Assessment.
+If this is the case they will ask you, and all of the professionals involved with your child, to write a report outlining your child’s needs.

 3 How will the curriculum be matched to my child’s needs?

 Planning for teaching is adapted on a lesson by lesson basis to meet the needs of all learners in a teaching group, in particular the needs of students with SEND is considered to ensure that all students can access learning tasks.

 Lesson planning for good/excellent teaching will always take into consideration the specific needs of all groups of students in a class in order to ensure that all students can learn as independently as possible.

 Trained Higher Level Teaching Assistants can be used to implement the teachers modified/adapted planning to support the needs of a student with SEND where necessary.
 Some students, who have been granted additional funding by the LA, also have the additional support of a Learning Support Assistant in identified lessons.